-Welcome to the Fall 2014 In-Town Season.
+Welcome to the Spring 2015 In-Town Season.
 Thank you very much for volunteering to coach a team in the AYS program.
 This program does not run without you taking the time and effort to coach the children.
 You will be making a difference in your child and the children on your teams lives

-Please be sure the families are contacted as soon as possible.
-I will be sending out a welcome letter to all families by the end of the week telling them they should have heard from you.
+Please review your rosters and get back to me with any questions or concerns ASAP.
+Please wait to contact any of your families until Tuesday March 17th in case roster moves are necessary.
+After that date please be contact all of the families on your team.
+I will be sending out a welcome letter to all families next weekend telling them they should have heard from you.
 It is important that you reach EVERY family, so keep track of responses and follow up if you haven’t heard from them in a few days.
 If you hear back that a child is no longer interested in participating please let me know.

-I am extremely excited to announce that AYS has partnered up with the Explosion FC soccer club to provide skills training to our U7 and U8 kids.
+I am extremely excited to announce that AYS has resumed the partnership with the Explosion FC soccer club to provide skills training to our U7 and U8 kids on Wednesday nights.
 These practices will be held in academy style with all kids and coaches participating at the same time.
 The Explosion coaches will work with the AYS coaches and the kids to teach the kids proper techniques on the ball.
 While the practices are limited to the U7 and U8 age groups coaches from all age groups are highly encouraged to observe these practices to learn from the Explosion coaches.
 Explosion is the premier soccer program of South Eastern Massachusetts located right here in Attleboro.

 Below is some information you will need, please click on the section headings to expand.
 Some of it you need to communicate to the players and families and some is just for you

-- U8 Girls 3 pm on the Upper Fields
+- U7 3 pm on the Upper Fields

 - U7 Wednesdays at 5